MaazMS/versioncontrol/gitHubLinguist/README.md

     1. Using `linguist-documentation` attribute to mark or unmark paths as documentation.
     1. Using the `linguist-vendored` attribute to vendor or un-vendor paths.
     1. Using the `linguist-generated` attribute to mark or unmark paths as generated.
     1. Using the `linguist-detectable` attribute to mark or unmark paths as detectable.

+## my versioncontrol repository is not showing markdown language.
+1. create `.gitattributes` file
+1. inside `*.md linguist-detectable=true` `*.md linguist-detectable=true`